Understanding Delhi’s Diwali emission loads

 In September, 2017, we released the following infograph [PDF], pointing out that media and public interest in Delhi’s air quality peaks around Diwali, stays up there for a couple of weeks and slowly dies down towards the end of winter.
 The graph plots “relative interest” in the topic of air pollution as quantified by Google searches.
-We wrote an accompanying article that expands on this issue in the WIRE.
+There is a commentary article that expands on this issue in the WIRE.

 A brief background on attempts to address the acute pollution as a result of fireworks.
 In September 2015, three toddlers filed a public interest ligation with the Supreme Court of India, to request a full ban on the sale of fireworks.
 In an apparent victory for cleaner air, in November 2016, the Supreme Court ordered a complete ban on the sale of firecrackers in Delhi.
 What seemed as a progressive measure was however annulled by a ‘temporary’ ruling in September, 2017, when the Supreme Court lifted the ban, with the caveat that it will re-institute the ban if it finds evidence that fireworks are a major pollutant during this festive season.
 The Supreme Court found the necessary evidence and it reinstated the ban on sale of firecrackers in Delhi, only two weeks before Diwali.